anandka/Learning/Kubernetes Revision.md

 ip link set veth-blue-br netns v-net-0
 ~~~

-- assign the ip address to the veth-red and blue and UP them to test the ping
+- Assign the ip address to the veth-red and blue and UP them to test the ping

 ~~~
 ip -n red addr add 192.168.15.1 dev veth-red